carlsmith/coffeeshop/docs/book/cosh_output.md

 ## Function: `load`

-The `load` function takes a single argument, a URL string.
-If the string matches the pattern `*.coffee`, it's rendered as CoffeeScript, and *everything* else is rendered as Markdown.
-Filenames matching the patterns `*.md` and `*.markdown` will always be rendered as Markdown.
+The `load` function takes one required argument, a URL string.
+It loads the remote resource and returns it.
+You can pass a callback as the second argument, and `load` will operate asynchronously.

-This line renders the next page in the book.

-    load "/docs/book/cosh_storage.md"

 ## Function: `clear`

 The `clear` function clears the board.
 This destroys anything that was on there.

+## Function: `view`

+The `view` function takes a file hash, or a key for one, or a URL string.
+If the string is a URL, it's loaded and the content is rendered as Markdown.
+If the argument resolves to a file chit, the chit's content is rendered.

+URLs are distinguished from key strings by simply checking if the string contains a colon or a slash; if it does, it's a URL, else a key string.

+This line renders the next page in the book.

+    view "/docs/book/cosh_storage.md"